citizen010/2FA-on-command-line/README.md

 #
 # Adapt the 3 variables below:
 # - KEYFILE: file that holds the name/key pairs
-# - UID: GnuPG user ID to use for encryption
+# - USERID: GnuPG user ID to use for encryption
 # - KEYID: GnuPG key ID to use for encryption
 #
 # Good to know: